MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/developer/reference/methods/sendMessageToConversation.md

 [!INCLUDE[cc-use-with-omnichannel](../../../../includes/cc-use-with-omnichannel.md)]

-This function can be used to send messages to a conversation.
+Use this method to send messages to a conversation.

 > [!Note]
 > - The conversation must be assigned to the agent that's logged in.
-> - Supported messages include only string literals and valid rich object JSON.
+> - Only string literals and valid rich object JSON are currently supported.
 More information: [MessageObject](../includes/MessageObject.md)

 ## Syntax